 Split Tunneling

 In many cases, they look at the IP address of the VPN server or even what protocol you use to connect.
-If it matches certain criteria that they’ve seen from VPN users before, they’ll deny your connection.
+If it matches specific criteria they’ve seen from VPN users, they’ll deny your connection.

 What Split Tunneling does is it processes data packets for one app to bypass the VPN.
-You have to specify which app, and you can only do this for one app at a time.
+You have to specify which app; you can only do this for one app at a time.

 Recommended Setting: Unless you’re having problems with a specific app not working with a VPN, you can leave this unchecked.